Table of Contents

 What is seasonal demand?

 Seasonal demand refers to the changes in consumer buying habits depending on the time of year.
-This may be related to changes in season (i.e., higher demand for jumpers in the winter vs. higher demand for swimwear in summer).
-It may also be related to occasions such as Christmas and so on.
+This may be related to changes in season (i.e., higher demand for snow boots during winter vs. higher demand for sunglasses during summer).
+It may also be related to holidays and occasions such as Christmas, Valentine’s Day, Halloween, Thanksgiving, New Year, and so on.
 Fortunately for brands, this is one of the most predictable demand fluctuations, making it easier for them to plan ahead.

 What causes seasonal demand fluctuation?